The 20 Best Airbnbs in San Diego and the Surrounding Region

 Modern Home With Direct Beach Access

-Vibe: Lots of white walls and ocean views.
+Vibe: Lots of white walls and panoramic windows with attention to ocean views.
 Leather couches and day beds.
 In other words, a very nice place to spend the day.

 Amenities: Beach access.
 Beach toys and essentials.
 Lots of TVs.

-Other things to know: It’s not direct beach access — you have to walk out your front door and cross a two-lane road.
+Other things to know: Surprisingly, it’s not direct beach access — you have to walk out your front door and cross a two-lane road.
 But there isn’t another beach house on the other side of the road.
 So it kind of is.

 Actual thing a reviewer said about this house: “Views, views, views!
 This house is beautiful and has everything you need for a wonderful beach vacation.
 Beach access is directly across the street.
 Enjoy your morning coffee or evening cocktails on the roof deck overlooking the ocean.
 Close to town, Costco and fun shops and restaurants.
 A real treat!”

 Vibe: Frank Lloyd Wright all the way.